 (and What It Means for Dealing with Water Damage)

-- Density of the material (how closely the molecules are spaced)
+- The density of the material (how closely the molecules are spaced)

-- Porosity of the material (how many pores or holes are present in the material – think of a sponge compared to a solid block of plastic)
+- The porosity of the material (how many pores or holes are present in the material – think of a sponge compared to a solid block of plastic)

 - Permeability of the material (how easily water can enter or exit the material)